Brightening of dark trions in monolayer WS$_2$ via localization of surface plasmons: Conclusion

 \section{Conclusion}

-In conclusion, our study demonstrates the brightening of spin-forbidden dark trions and the amplification of the PL emission intensity, over the temperature range of 83 K -115 K, in a WS$_2$ ML sample.
-The earlier experiments \cite{doi:10.1021/acs.nanolett.0c05021,chand2023interaction} on ML WS$_2$, carried out at considerably lower temperatures (5 K and 7 K), reported a distinct semi-dark trion (partially brightened dark trion) emission line in the PL spectrum.The brightening was ascribed solely to intervalley e-e scatterings which mix the dark $\ket{D}$ and bright $\ket{B}$ trion states resulting in the semi-dark trion state $\ket{E_-}$, of which the dark (bright) trion state is the dominant (minority) component.
-It is the bright component which through radiative decay yields the observed PL emission.
-The energy $E_{D^-}$ of the dark trion state $\ket{D}$ is higher than E$_-$ by the amount $\Delta_{SO}$.
-Since the dark trion is optically inactive, its radiative recombination yielding a PL emission line was achieved through magnetic-field-mediated brightening.
-The experimental observation of the emission line, about 12 meV higher than that of the semi-dark trion, is consistent with the model prediction \cite{PhysRevB.111.155409,doi:10.1021/acs.nanolett.0c05021,chand2023interaction}.
-The PL emission line from the semi-dark trion becomes weaker, losing visibility thereby, at elevated temperatures due to the thermal activation of the lowest-energy semi-dark trions to the higher-energy trion states.
-Both the amplification of the PL emission intensity and the brightening of the dark trion (bypassing the requirement of a magnetic field), are achieved in our experiment via the couplings of the IP and OUP electric dipole moments of the bright and dark trions to the IP and OUP near-field components, respectively, of the LSPs generated in the disordered Au film.
-A four-component analysis of our PL doublet shows the presence of the dark trion the brightening of which is purely LSP-mediated.
-Quantitative estimates, based on the two-state and four-state models, are in good agreement with known experimental values.The experimental observation of a negative P$_c$ around the PL emission energy E$_-$ is explained on the basis of available experimental evidence on trion dynamics in tungsten-based TMD materials.
+In conclusion, our study demonstrates the brightening of dark trions and the amplification of the PL emission intensity, over the temperature range of 83 K -115 K, in a WS$_2$ ML sample.
+The earlier experiments \cite{doi:10.1021/acs.nanolett.0c05021,chand2023interaction} on ML WS$_2$, carried out at considerably lower temperatures (5 K and 7 K), reported a distinct semi-dark trion (partially brightened dark trion) emission line in the PL spectrum, the origin of which lies in intervalley e-e scatterings (Fig. 4(a)).
+The key prediction of the scattering mechanism, that the peak energy difference between the dark ($\lvert{D}\rangle$) and semi-dark ($\lvert{E_-}\rangle$) trions is of the order of, $\Delta_{SO}$, the CB spin-orbit splitting, has been experimentally confirmed \cite{PhysRevB.111.155409,doi:10.1021/acs.nanolett.0c05021,chand2023interaction}.
+The four-component analysis of our PL doublet also reproduces the result.
+As reported in \cite{tu2019experimental}, the PL emission line from the semi-dark trion becomes weaker, losing visibility thereby, at elevated temperatures due to the thermal activation of the lowest-energy semi-dark trion to the higher-energy bright trion.
+The inclusion of the rough Au film in our experiment serves a dual purpose: to n-dope the WS$_2$ sample, via hot electron transfer, promoting trion formation, an alternative to n doping through electrostatic gating \cite{PhysRevB.111.155409} and also to amplify the PL signals from both the semi-dark and bright trion states, $E_-$ and $E_+$.
+To summarize, our experimental study illustrates how a combination of intervalley e-e scattering and plasmonic coupling enables the detection of the PL signal emissions from the different species of trions in ML WS$_2$, at elevated temperatures.
+The quantitative estimates emerging from our study are consistent with experimental results.
+The experimental observation of a negative $P_c$ around the PL emission energy $E_-$ is explained on the basis of available experimental evidence on trion dynamics in tungsten-based TMD materials.
 Beyond WS$_2$, our approach establishes a scalable strategy for optical access to dark excitonic complexes in two-dimensional semiconductors, giving rise to new possibilities for valleytronic and nanophotonic applications.

 {S\arabic{figure}}

 \hrule